kaizhizhang/anyCall-V7-Simple-Message-Sender-Example/README.md

  2. Deploy the example contract on ftm testnet and bnb testnet.
 Make sure you have gas tokens on both chains.
  Run these two commands:

-"yarn hardhat deploy --network ftmtest"
+- yarn hardhat deploy --network ftmtest
-"yarn hardhat deploy --network bnbtest"
+- yarn hardhat deploy --network bnbtest
-"yarn hardhat deploy --network cronostest"
+- yarn hardhat deploy --network cronostest

 3. Test the flow by running the below command.
-(You can change customMessage in 1testanycall.js to change the message sent) yarn hardhat run ./scripts/1testanycall.js --network cronostest (send from Cronos) yarn hardhat run ./scripts/1testanycall.js --network bnbtest (send to Cronos)
+(You can change customMessage in 1testanycall.js to change the message sent)
+ - yarn hardhat run ./scripts/1testanycall.js --network cronostest (send from Cronos)
+ - yarn hardhat run ./scripts/1testanycall.js --network bnbtest (send to Cronos)